simdjson/simdjson/README.md

 ## Architecture

-The parser works in three stages:
+The parser works in two stages:

 - Stage 1.
 (Find marks) Identifies quickly structure elements, strings, and so forth.
 We validate UTF-8 encoding at that stage.
 - Stage 2.
 (Structure building) Involves constructing a "tree" of sort (materialized as a tape) to navigate through the data.
 Strings and numbers are parsed at this stage.